mrkeaton1/mrkeaton1.github.io/_posts/2022-02-09-Why-Computational-Neuroscience.md

 [13] V. Jain and M. Januszewski, “Improving Connectomics by an Order of Magnitude,” _Google AI Blog_, Jul.
 16, 2018. https://ai.googleblog.com/2018/07/improving-connectomics-by-order-of.html (accessed Feb.
 07, 2022).

+[14] M. Telias and M. Segal, “Patch-Clamp Recordings from Human Embryonic Stem Cells-Derived Fragile X Neurons,” in _Fragile-X Syndrome: Methods and Protocols_, D. Ben-Yosef and Y. Mayshar, Eds.
+New York, NY: Springer New York, 2019, pp. 131–139.

 <br/>

 #### A special thanks to the following resources I used for developing this essay: